Bangladesh poised to hike garment wages, but may not end strikes

 Wages have not kept up with inflation, which is running at a nearly 9 percent annual average since the last hike in July 2010.
 They would need to hit 3,877 taka just to keep pace with inflation, which is more than factory owners have offered.

-Factory bosses counter that they would like to pay workers more but can only cover this cost by charging Western retailers more, which could jeopardize Bangladesh's sole appeal - its bargain basement rates.
+Factory bosses counter that they would like to pay workers more but can only cover this cost by charging Western retailers more, which could jeopardise Bangladesh's sole appeal - its bargain basement rates.

 "It's a very simple equation - wherever they get a cheap price, they will go there," BGMEA president Mohammad Atiqul Islam said of the retailers.
 "It's not like they're here because like the Bangladeshi food or the Bangladeshi man."